All Episodes

 It's all about funding.

-Well, obviously it's not about funding.
+Well, obviously, it's not about funding.

 The train was gone twice the speed limit.

-Adequate funds were there, no money's been cut from rail safety.
+No money's been cut from rail safety.

 No money's been cut from anything.